neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.prizeSteinerTree.mutate(G: Graph, **config: Any) -> DataFrame

+    An approximation algorithm for the prize collector steiner tree problem

+.. py:function:: gds.prizeSteinerTree.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.prizeSteinerTree.stats(G: Graph, **config: Any) -> DataFrame

+    An approximation algorithm for the prize collector steiner tree problem

+.. py:function:: gds.prizeSteinerTree.stats.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.prizeSteinerTree.write(G: Graph, **config: Any) -> DataFrame

+    An approximation algorithm for the prize collector steiner tree problem

+.. py:function:: gds.prizeSteinerTree.write.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.randomWalk.mutate(G: Graph, **config: Any) -> Series[Any]

     Random Walk is an algorithm that provides random paths in a graph.
 It’s similar to how a drunk person traverses a city.
 The mutate procedure produces the count a node occurs on a random walk.